ooaklee/ghatd/docs/getting-started/streaker/README.md

 currentCount := recorded.Streak.CurrentCount
 ```

+With `external/starter/v0`, `starter.NewRepositories` creates the streaker
+repository and `starter.NewServices` exposes the service as `Services.Streaker`.
+Starter/v0 does not attach streaker routes; use the service from host-owned
+handlers, jobs, or product workflows.

 ## Stats

 Stats requests require `PeriodType`, because current, longest, and total counts are only meaningful inside a specific rhythm.
 For example, a user's daily app streak and weekly app streak can both be valid, but they answer different product questions.